DandyLyons/SharinGRDB_broken_preview_repro/README.md

 ```

 ### `PreviewProvider`
 Uncomment the `PreviewProvider` in `ContentView.swift`.
 Now the database should be able to read and write but the prior error still appears in the console.
 (Also, in my larger project, db data from `db.seed` at times fails to load.
-This happens non-deterministically.)
+This happens non-deterministically.
+In practice, if it does happen, the seeded data tends to load when I reload the preview a second time.)